 Soft to firm

-Normal in formula-fed and older babies
+Normal with formula and in older babies

 Black